-Lost in the jungle of sessions, impressions and bounce rates?
+Lost in the jungle of sessions, conversions, and events?
 As the terminology in web analytics and digital marketing is constantly evolving, here’s a glossary of the most important terms, dimensions and metrics that you might have to know.

 The terms are listed in alphabetical order and especially suitable for analytics in Google’s tools (Google Analytics, Ads etc.).